backupbrew/switchbrew/NS Services.md

 | 21  | \[4.0.0+\] [\#SetupToReceiveSystemUpdate](#SetupToReceiveSystemUpdate "wikilink")           |
 | 22  | \[6.0.0+\] RequestCheckLatestUpdateIncludesRebootlessUpdate                                 |

+Only 1 ISystemUpdateControl can be open at a time.

 On newer sysvers, all pre-4.0.0 Card cmds require [\#SetupCardUpdateViaSystemUpdater](#SetupCardUpdateViaSystemUpdater "wikilink") to be used previously, except for RequestPrepareCardUpdate.